zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_remove.md

 ## Options

 ```
       --components string   Comma-separated list of components to remove.
 This list will be respected regardless of a component's 'required' or 'default' status.
-Globbing component names with '*' and deselecting components with a trailing '-' are also supported.
+Globbing component names with '*' and deselecting components with a leading '-' are also supported.
       --confirm             REQUIRED.
 Confirm the removal action to prevent accidental deletions
   -h, --help                help for remove
 ```